Massi35-creator/Massi35-creator/README.md

-## Hi there 👋
+Hello everybody! 👋

+I’ve just started my journey to become a developer.
+I am currently studying at Howest in Bruges, Belgium.

+I’ve always been interested in coding, but never really took the step to learn it—until now.
+These are my very first steps, and I just wanted to introduce myself this way. :)

 <!--
 **Massi35-creator/Massi35-creator** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.

 Here are some ideas to get you started:

-- 🔭 I’m currently working on ...
+- 🔭 I’m currently working on my first repository.
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning how to work with Github and the infrastucture of it.
-- 👯 I’m looking to collaborate on ...
-- 🤔 I’m looking for help with ...
+- 🤔 I’m looking for help with my first coding experience
-- 💬 Ask me about ...
+- 💬 Ask me about anything
-- 📫 How to reach me: ...
+- 📫 How to reach me: can we communicate true Github?
+Idon't know 😅
-- 😄 Pronouns: ...
-- ⚡ Fun fact: ...
+- ⚡ Fun fact: 👉 Breaking things first, fixing them later — that’s how I learn.
--->